Please download and carefully review our Pre-Operative Surgical Instructions by clicking here.

 Eating small seeds, crunchy foods, anything that could get stuck under the gums

 Avoid chewing on the new implant and temporary tooth/teeth for ~6 weeks

 Call the office immediately if you sense anything is loose

 During business hours, if questions or concerns arise, you may call our office at 561-912-9993.

 In case of after-hours emergency, we always have a doctor available.
 Call the office phone 561-912-9993, extension 8 and speak to the operator.
 One of the doctors will call you back.

-To all our patients and colleagues Our office has fully re-opened and we want you to know that the safety of our patients is our top priority!
+To all our patients and colleagues Our office is fully open and we want you to know that the safety of our patients is our top priority!
 We have gone above-and-beyond any regulatory requirements in order to minimize the transmission of any airborne pathogens!
 LEARN MORE about how you'll be cared for in our office...